microsoft/vscode-docs/docs/cpp/config-msvc.md

 1. Install the Microsoft Visual C++ (MSVC) compiler toolset.

    If you have a recent version of Visual Studio, open the Visual Studio Installer from the Windows Start menu and verify that the C++ workload is checked.
-If it's not installed, then check the box and click the **Modify** button in the installer.
+If it's not installed, then check the box and select the **Modify** button in the installer.

    You can also install the **Desktop development with C++** workload without a full Visual Studio IDE installation.
 From the Visual Studio [Downloads](https://visualstudio.microsoft.com/downloads#other) page, scroll down until you see **Tools for Visual Studio 2019** under the **All Downloads** section and select the download for **Build Tools for Visual Studio 2019**.